hvesalai/emacs-scala-mode/README.md

 # scala-mode2 — A new scala-mode for emacs

-This is a new scala major mode for emacs.
+This is a new scala major mode for emacs 24.
 It is a complete rewrite based on scala language specification 2.9.

 The mode intends to provide the basic emacs support, including